VPR Star Reveals Why She Has Called the Paparazzi on Herself

 “Vanderpump Rules” star Scheana Shay opened up about her reasoning behind notifying the paparazzi when she wants her pictures taken in the March 31 episode of her podcast, “Shenanigans with Scheana Shay.”
-While recording the podcast episode alongside her castmate Lala Kent, Shay noted that Raquel Leviss was filmed wearing a black hooded sweatshirt and glasses sitting near a nail salon on March 22, 2023.
-In the video released by TMZ, the 28-year-old acknowledged that she was romantically involved with Tom Sandoval while he was still in a relationship with his now ex-girlfriend, Ariana Madix.
+While recording the podcast episode alongside her castmate Lala Kent, Shay noted that Raquel Leviss was filmed wearing a black hooded sweatshirt and glasses near a nail salon on March 22, 2023.
+In the video released by TMZ, the 28-year-old acknowledged that she and Tom Sandoval were romantically involved while he was still in a relationship with his now ex-girlfriend, Ariana Madix.

 “If it’s Craig’s or Catch or somewhere where I know they are already going to be, I probably will give them a heads up to expect me because I also want to make sure that the photos are good.
 And when you are nice to them and they know to expect you, the photos are usually good,” explained the reality television star.